 Scientists have also discovered that the length of your nap has an incredible effect on how you feel when you wake up.
 NASA has conducted many studies over the years on napping for astronauts and their findings can be applied to all of us.

-Sleeping longer than half an hour puts you at risk of triggering rapid eye movement (REM), and a 90 minute nap completes the entire sleep cycle, which can leave you feeling more groggy than when you laid down for a nap in the first place.
+So, is napping healthy?
+In short, napping is healthy, but sleeping longer than half an hour puts you at risk of triggering rapid eye movement (REM), and a 90-minute nap completes the entire sleep cycle, which can leave you feeling more groggy than when you laid down for a nap in the first place.
 Entering into a new sleep cycle gives you no added benefits and throws off your circadian rhythm.
-So, try to avoid those long afternoon naps lasting hours at a time – they can actually cause more harm than good.
+So, try to avoid those long afternoon naps lasting hours at a time — they can actually cause more harm than good.

 Daytime Naps Affect Nighttime Sleep